Nineteen children and counting

 Together, they went to Portland to meet with an OHSU official.
 According to both, when they asked how many brothers and sisters they might have, they were told that there had been 14 births within the Oregon region and that samples had been sent elsewhere as well.

 After leaving OHSU, Allee and McCallum decided to find as many siblings as possible.
-They tapped the online genetic testing market, uploading their own DNA to multiple websites.
+They tapped the online genetic-testing market, uploading their own DNA to multiple websites.
 Right away they matched with a young man in his 20s from Portland.

 “Instantly there was a connection,” Allee said.
 When the three met for the first time, the physical resemblance was there.
 Same forehead.
 Same nose.
 Same eyes.